European stocks caught in global selloff on recovery concerns | Business

 - United Kingdom

-European stocks fell on Thursday, with cyclical stocks such as miners, automakers, and banks leading early declines, as global mood soured on economic recovery worries.
+European stocks fell on Thursday, with cyclical sectors such as miners, automakers, and banks leading the declines, as global mood soured on economic recovery worries.

-The pan-European STOXX 600 index dropped 0.7% by 0711 GMT after Asian markets tumbled on concerns about China's recovery and tighter regulation on technology companies.
-In Europe, interest rate-sensitive banking shares fell as government bond yields extended their decline.
-An index of the euro zone banks was down 1.5% as falling rates hurt profit margins.
+The pan-European STOXX 600 index dropped 1.1%, on course for its biggest one-day selloff in nearly three weeks, after Asian markets tumbled on concerns about China's recovery and tighter regulation on technology companies.
+Euro zone banks were down 2.3% as government bond yields extended their slide.
+Falling interest rates dent lenders' profitability, narrowing the gap between what they charge borrowers and pay depositors.

+Miners, acutely sensitive to the health of the Chinese economy since it is the top metals consumer, were down 2.3% and automakers fell about 1.9%.
+"We've seen economic data from China starting to show slowing growth momentum.
+That's important for Europe, for countries such as Germany which has a big exports sector that depends on what's happening in China and more broadly Asia," said Elwin de Groot, head of macro strategy at Rabobank.

+"Investors are feeling more concerned about growth outlook even as we're still reopening."
+Dutch technology investor Prosus, which has a 29% stake in Chinese tech giant Tencent, fell 2.4% as the sector came under pressure globally.

+Meanwhile, the European Central Bank is widely expected to set its inflation target at 2% in a policy review later in the day, ditching its current formula of "below but close to 2%".
+Investors will be watching for clues to whether the ECB will be willing to let inflation overshoot amid concerns that faster price rises will hamper economic recovery.

-Miners and automakers also fell more than 1%.
-German automotive lighting group Hella slipped 1.5% after brakes maker Knorr-Bremse dropped plans to acquire a 60% stake in the company.
-Knorr-Bremse shares jumped 8.5%.
+While all the major European sectors were lower, stocks that are less sensitive to economic growth like real estate and healthcare stocks posted smaller losses.
+German automotive lighting group Hella slipped 2.4% after brakes maker Knorr-Bremse dropped plans to acquire a 60% stake in the company.
+Knorr-Bremse shares jumped 7.1%.

-Remote connectivity software specialist Teamviewer tumbled 9.4% on reporting weaker-than-expected billings growth in the second quarter.
-In the UK, Deliveroo rose 2.3% after it posted 88% jump in orders during the June quarter.
+Remote connectivity software specialist Teamviewer tumbled 13.2% on reporting weaker-than-expected billings growth in the second quarter.
+British food delivery company Deliveroo rose 4.3% after it posted 88% jump in orders during the June quarter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)